ModernizationDigital/playbook-3/_playbook/choose-single-multi-cloud.md

+---
+layout: page
+title: 'Step 3: Choose to go Single or Multi-Cloud'
+---

 Now we have to get you to decide if you want your modernized applications to run on a single cloud, multi-cloud or cloud agnostic.
 What?
 The decisions never end!!
 Below we have a chart to help make this a bit easier to understand.
 - - -